 - Contract duration / termination

 - Final provisions

 Object of this contract is the access to the online platform twago ("online platform") for the purposes as described in the preamble of the GTC, on which the users may present themselves and contact other users. twago creates, services and maintains the online platform, however does not itself act as an intermediary between the users.
 Services / applications of third parties (e.g. payment processing services), with whom a separate contractual relationship exists, are not object of this contract.

-Solely contractors, i.e. natural or legal persons or partnerships which have legal capacity, who are acting within the scope of their commercial or independent professional capacity when concluding a legal transaction, are considered to be contractors, and are eligible to conclude contracts with twago.
+Solely contractors and clients, i.e. natural or legal persons or partnerships which have legal capacity, who are acting within the scope of their commercial or independent professional capacity when concluding a legal transaction, are considered to be contractors, and are eligible to conclude contracts with twago.